The working principle of an inkjet printer

-Through this printing process the solvent base of the ink will evaporate, changing the ink’s viscosity.
+Through this printing process, the solvent base of the ink will evaporate, changing the ink’s viscosity.
 To ensure the optimum drop formulation the viscosity must be tightly controlled to a defined value.

 Domino Ax-Series CIJ printers have a built in viscometer to continually measure the ink viscosity.
 Based on this measurement the Ax-Series printer will automatically instigate addition of solvent (make up) to the ink to ensure it is at the correct viscosity level at all times.

-If the ink smudges or delivers low contrast this can lead to rejected codes or even costly product recalls.
+Without proper ink selection, you won't be able to provide consistent code quality because an improper ink won't be able to adhere to the substrate correctly or deliver acceptable durability.
+As you can imagine, if the ink smudges or delivers low contrast this can lead to rejected codes or even costly product recalls.

 At Domino, we develop and manufacture inks that are specifically suited to individual materials, production processes, and substrates.
 Specialist inks are designed to withstand harsh post-print processes and last the life of the product.

-Flexibility as standard Some characteristics of the continuous inkjet (CIJ) printer make it extremely versatile and suitable for coding and marking in many industries.
 Typical applications are found in the food, beverage, pharmaceutical, healthcare, beauty, cable and wire, and industrial markets.

 - CIJ printers do not need to come in contact with the product when coding onto it.
 Ink drops are deflected from the print head and land on the product as it passes the print head.
 This makes CIJ printers a good choice for coding breakable products

 - Continuous Inkjet (CIJ) print heads are mounted at a distance from the product.
 This distance is flexible, which allows for printing onto curved or uneven surfaces.
-If you need to code on cans, bottles, or pipes a CIJ printer can be an ideal solution.
+If you need to code on cans, bottles, or pipes a CIJ Printer can be an ideal solution.